 The thermostat is responsible for the drying temperature.
 If the thermostat isn't working, the heating element won't kick on.
 Since the thermostat usually can't be fixed, replace it instead.

 In addition, if the Bosch dishwasher condensation vent is faulty, you may have issues with dry dishes.
-According to Bosch, all of their products use a condensation drying process that differs from many other appliances.
-Most dishwashers, they explain, rely instead on a heating element on the machine.
-This does have other benefits, such as permitting you to put your plastic dishes on the lower rack.
+Many of Bosch's products use a condensation drying process that doesn't rely on a heating element inside the machine.
+This does have other benefits, such as permitting you to put your plastic dishes on the lower rack, but a dishwasher with a condensation vent can still break down and leave dishes wet.